19hours/sg-statutes/Acts/Road Traffic Act.md

 [28/95]

-(4) The Registrar shall cause to be printed and provided the forms of licences and of applications for the licences and all declarations, notices, returns, books of accounts and other documents required by the rules or otherwise by law required with respect to any matter to which this Act relates.
+(4) The Registrar must make publicly available the forms of licences and of applications for the licences and all declarations, notices, returns, books of accounts and other documents required by the rules or otherwise by law required with respect to any matter to which this Act relates.

 [28/95]

+[Act 10 of 2017 wef 20/06/2017]

 ### Registration of vehicles

-10\.—(1) Except as otherwise provided by this Act, no person shall keep or use a vehicle unless it has been registered under this Act and its registration under this Act has not been cancelled.
+10\.—(1) Except as otherwise provided by this Act and the rules, no person shall keep or use a vehicle unless it has been registered under this Act and its registration under this Act has not been cancelled.

 [7/90]

+[Act 10 of 2017 wef 20/06/2017]

 (2) The Registrar may charge such fees as may be prescribed for the registration of a vehicle under this Act.

-(3) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 3 months and, in the case of a second or subsequent conviction, to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months.
+(3) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 3 months or to both and, in the case of a second or subsequent conviction, to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.

 [45/99]

+[Act 10 of 2017 wef 20/06/2017]

 ### Vehicles not to be registered without permits issued by Registrar

-10A\.—(1) No vehicle shall be registered or, except as otherwise provided by this Act, continue to be registered under this Act unless there is in force a permit issued by the Registrar authorising the registration of the vehicle.
+10A\.—(1) No vehicle shall be registered or, except as otherwise provided by this Act and the rules, continue to be registered under this Act unless there is in force a permit issued by the Registrar authorising the registration of the vehicle.

 [7/90; 33/93]

+[Act 10 of 2017 wef 20/06/2017]

-(2) Except as otherwise provided by this Act, a permit shall be issued upon the payment of a levy.
+(2) Except as otherwise provided by this Act or the rules, a permit shall be issued upon the payment of a levy.

+[Act 10 of 2017 wef 20/06/2017]

 (3) The Minister may from time to time, by notification in theGazette, prescribe a limit on the number of permits to be issued by the Registrar under subsection (1) and the Minister may prescribe different limits for vehicles belonging to any category, class or description.